Blog Menu

 • Do not reuse old passwords.

 With cyberattacks happening left and right, you cannot ignore the importance of password security.
 Furthermore, it’s your responsibility to keep your customers and their data safe.
-One way to do so is by creating and enforcing a strong password policy.
+One way to do so is by creating and enforcing a robust password strategy.

 Follow @Bluehost for more website security tips.